draeder/gossip-protocol/README.md

 Notes:

 - Designed for browsers (WebRTC required).
 Node.js is used for tooling/tests.
-- Signaling uses UniWRTC; by default the demo points at a public server.
+- Signaling uses FreeRTC; by default the demo points at a public server.

 ## Quick start